fac28/cohort/example-check-in-questions.md

 - What is the worst meal choice or home made recipe decision you've ever made?
 (Gal)
 - What is/are the most important thing/s to you in your life?
 (Thomas)
 - What is something from your childhood that you regret/feel guilty about?
 (Zack)
+- If you could go back to any moment or period in time, when would it be and why?
+(Neville)
+- What would be your ideal way to spend a long weekend?
+(Neville)
+- What is a toxic personality trait(s) of yours?
+What is something most people hate, but you love?(Alphonso)
+- Who would you want to play you in a movie?
+Who would * actually * play you in a movie?
+(Cameo)
+- If you could instantly become an expert in any field, which one would you choose?
+(Ivan)